okcoders/2018-fall-javascript-2/class-01/README.md

   [this](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/),
   but it gives a rather deep dive into how the browser reads and the makes a webpage from an html document

+## One high level concept

+Notice we have some functions that are sort of the core of our priority list.
+Meaning, the functions exist pretty much exactly the same in our node version, and our web version (add priority, make higher priority, make lower).
+This kind of logic is often referred to as business logic, i.e a lot of companies end up having very similar code (display data on a web page) that they will actually share with each other (react framework, for example), but what makes the money/what is unique is the business logic.